 But how can you avoid nostalgia during addiction recovery if it’s such a regular fact of life?
 It can certainly be hard work, but with the right mindset, the right support network, and the guidance of God, a recovering addict can refocus on what matters in their new life.
 Forming new memories is an essential factor in combating nostalgia for the days past.

 The first and most obvious way to do this is to try new things.
 From taking up exercise to fight withdrawal and temptation to going all out with skydiving, or just joining a local church group to socialize, any new hobby or experience offers a way to make new memories.
 A more challenging but potentially longer-lasting way to tackle nostalgia is to return to familiar places from those addiction days but use it as an opportunity to make new memories.
 We don’t suggest hanging around where drugs or substances were bought or taken.
 Still, places associated with those times visited with supportive friends and family can be a great way of confronting and overwriting memories of those days.
 The critical thing to remember is to always go with support – friends and loved ones who don’t want to see you fall back into old habits.

-Great Lakes Adult & Teen Challenge is a Low-Cost, Year-Long Residential Rehab Programs For Men and Women that Works for a Lifetime!
+Great Lakes Teen Challenge Wisconsin rehabs are Low-Cost, Year-Long Residential Addiction Treatment Programs For Men and Women that Works for a Lifetime!

-Great Lakes Adult & Teen Challenge is a Christian rehab option for adult men seeking freedom from life-controlling issues.
-Teen Challenge of Milwaukee is putting hope within reach of those who need it most.
+Our Teen Challenge Wisconsin Christian rehabs are for adult men and women seeking freedom from life-controlling issues.
+Teen Challenge Wisconsin is putting hope within reach of those who need it most.
 Men and women are finding freedom from addiction and other life-controlling issues, restoring relationships with their families, and creating new, hope-filled futures for themselves and their loved ones.
 Get healed from drug addiction and find renewed hope and excitement for your future.
 Intake phone: (414) 748-4357.